sensel/morph-docs/docs/morph.md

 In order to use any of the features in the Sensel App, you'll need to have a wired connection between your Morph and computer.
 A wireless connection is not sufficient for working with the Dashboard.

 ### Home
 The home page of the Sensel App allows you to select a task.
-You can edit the output of overlays, update firmware, and visualize the raw data from pressure input on the Morph.
+You can edit the output of Overlays, update firmware, and visualize the raw data from pressure input on the Morph.

 ![Sensel Sensel App home](img/morphapp_home.jpg)